Consumers are smarter than you think.

 Which such a cool window, your clients will definitely be excited about their windows.

 Aluminium and uPVC are great choices as they require little to no care, other than the occasional wipe-down.
 Materials such as timber warps easily and requires regular painting and varnishing to prevent degradation.

-Seal the house well with good window installation.
+Seal the house well with a good window installation.
 Gaps in ill-fitting windows allow dust and dirt, or even haze, to enter the house and settle on furniture, which is a hassle to clean.
 Recommend your clients double-gasket seals and they’ll be eternally grateful for the housework you saved them.

 For privacy in the home…

 Regardless of where you live, having the possibility of prying eyes is always a concern.
 No one likes someone watching their every move.

 Position windows strategically, if you’re client is a new home owner considering building their dream home.
 Take into consideration the placement of their neighbors as well as the street view.
 Athough you may not be able to keep everyone from peering, there are alternative measures you can recommend if they already have pre-existing windows

 Opt for louvres.
 Apart from the beautiful aesthetics that custom louvres offer, they’re also the perfect option for protecting overall privacy, while allowing for ventilation and some light to enter the house.

 For sound-proofing and water-sealing, read this article to find out more.

 Different window styles, glass options and frame materials serve different functions and you can recommend the ideal windows to meet your clients’ needs.